Denoising Diffusion Variational Inference: Diffusion Models as Expressive Variational Posteriors: Experiments

 Our last metric seeks to directly evaluate the expressivity of the posterior.
 We measure latent negative log-likelihood (Latent NLL) by fitting a kernel density estimator (KDE) on the latents produced by the model with test data as input and compute the log-likelihood of the latents sampled from the prior under the fitted KDE.

-From \Cref{tab:unsupervised,tab:unsupervised_cifar}, we see our method DDVI achieve best ELBO in all but one scenario, in which it still performs competitively.
-We also see strong results in Latent NLL and Acc in many scenarios, except for Swiss Roll where AAEB does well.
-We present visualizations of MNIST using the baseline methods and our method in \Cref{fig:unsupervised}.
+From Table \ref{tab:unsupervised} and Table \ref{tab:unsupervised_cifar} in Appendix, we see our method DDVI achieve best ELBO in all but one scenario, in which it still performs competitively.
+We also see strong results in Latent NLL and k-nearest neighbors classification accuracy of the latents (Acc). in many scenarios, except for swiss roll where AAEB does well.
+We present visualizations on MNIST using the baselines and our method in Figure \ref{fig:unsupervised}.